DevilMedlar/python-recall-training/rules.md

 4. The punishment appropriate to the completed assessment's performance tier and current escalation state.
 5. Any reward-state withdrawal caused by that completed performance tier.

-Individual assessment items MUST NOT receive separate performance-tier rewards, punishments, reward-state withdrawals, or immediate hint/retry cycles.
+Individual assessment items MUST NOT receive separate performance-tier rewards, item-level technical correction, punishments, reward-state withdrawals, or immediate hint/retry cycles.
 Their results are diagnostic evidence until the assessment is completed and graded as a whole.

 ### Performance scale